For PE-backed companies, operators, and leadership teams navigating systems, data, and workflow complexity

 Week 2

-Map key systems, owners, workflow paths, dependencies, and friction points across the environment.
+Map systems, workflow paths, ownership, dependencies, and reporting logic across the areas that matter most.

 Week 3